 This class is being offered at four schools in Hokkaido: Hokuryu Town, Uryu Town, and Fukagawa City.

-A cherry tree planted to commemorate graduation
+Cherry tree planted to commemorate graduation

-A cherry tree planted to commemorate graduation
+Cherry tree planted to commemorate graduation

-Flow of the experience learning
+Flow of experiential learning

 Collect black berries from cherry trees